Creating audio visualizations to convey the feeling behind music.

 September - November, 2017

-Starting with the questions I usually ask in computational play, I wanted to tackle the question of how visuals can be created that represent the feeling behind the music we hear effectively.
-For my investigation, the final result was a computer program written in Processing that takes audio as input and creates computationally created visuals to represent various aspects of it, like amplitude, the FFT breakdown, and the time-location in the song.
-The final result was supposed to be shown on a projector in the museum, so on the right you'll find a video recording of one of the songs playing on my projector at home.
+This project was created for the Gregg Museum of Art and Design in Raleigh, North Carolina.
+Starting with the questions I usually ask in computational play, I wanted to explore how visuals could represent the feeling behind music.
+For my investigation, the final result was a computer program written in Processing.
+Taking audio as input, the code generates visuals by mapping audio metadata like the amplitude and frequency data, and the current time in the song.
+The final result was shown on a projector in the museum, so I have included a video recording of one of the songs playing on my projector at home at the top of the page.

 The basic structure and idea of the piece was completed pretty early, and most of the project time consisted of tweaking the variables controlling the "look" of the piece to reflect the mood of the music being played.

-The visual variables I played with were mainly scale, color, strokes, transparency, and speed/attack.
+The visual variables I played with were mainly scale, color, strokes, transparency, and visual transience.
 Manipulating these variables, the balance between audio and visuals had to be maintained.
 For example, setting the scale too high would result in the visuals overpowering the music, since variations between various passages might not be visible on the piece as it played.
-On the other hand, attack of the visuals set too high would result in music overpowering the visuals--one would be able to see even nuanced changes in the musical passage but it might distract from and / or wash out previously established visuals.
+On the other hand, highly transient visuals would result in music overpowering the visuals--one would be able to see even nuanced changes in the musical passage but it might distract from and / or wash out previously established visuals.

 In short, in my preliminary investigation I find the following (loose) relationships between the variables I explored and the attributes of music they contributed to (+) or detracted from (-):